 - 4 tbsp vegetable oil or melted butter

-- 1 - 2 cups of chicken or turkey stock
+- 2 cups unsalted chicken stock or vegetable stock or turkey stock

 - Extra oil or melted butter to be used when broiling the turkey breast